bookofproofs/bookofproofs.github.io/_sources/history/19th-century/angheluta.md

 title: Angheluta, Theodor
 born: 1882
 died: 1964
-keywords: Angheluță theorem, combinatorial structures, Homogeneous Algebraic Geometry, Angheluță Topological Model, Semidefinite Optimization, L-Clifford System, Diophantine equations
+keywords: theodor angheluță,angheluta
-description: Theodor Angheluțărevolutionized multiple branches of mathematics, making fundamental discoveries in algebraic and topological geometry, equations, and optimization.
+description: Theodor Angheluță was a Romanian mathematician who made important contributions to Function Theory, to Differential and Integral Equations, and to Functional and Algebraic Equations.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---